 World Market Faux Greenery & Plants

 World Market isn’t usually one of my go-to’s for greenery, but seasonally I feel like they can have some good options.
-Last year I felt they were the best sources for faux olive plants, like these topiaries and wreath I used in our fall dining room a few years back!
+In the past, they have been a great source for faux olive plants and other fall greenery.
+For example, topiaries and wreath I used in our fall dining room a few years back.
 And although I haven’t seen it personally, their faux fiddle leaf fig tree gets rave reviews too!
 You can shop their plant shop here.

 Local Home Decor Boutiques Faux Greenery & Plants

 Be sure to also check local home decor boutiques.
 Many times their greenery isn’t much pricier than craft stores, and the quality can be better at times.
 Not only that, they usually give creative ideas for styling and displaying the greenery!
-I saw this pretty basket filled with faux stems when I was at Amethyst Home last week.
+I saw this pretty basket filled with faux stems when I was at Amethyst Home a while back.

 So did I forget to cover any stores?
 Any other sources you love for finding the best fake plants?
 I’d love to hear!